Super hyped to be launching the (very early) first version of Daemon today!

 - Get a specific section by nameThis is version 0.1 of Daemon.
 I plan to expand it with more endpoints, real-time updates, and tons more.
 So many ideas.

-I'm also working on a full guide on how to set this up for yourself or any other entity that you think needs an API.
+I'll also be putting out a full guide on how to set this up for yourself—or any other entity that you think needs an API.

 The daemon.md file updates are synced via a simple update script that parses the markdown and uploads to Cloudflare KV.
 And I can actually just give Kai (my digital assistant) verbal updates and he makes all the changes and pushes them within a couple of seconds!